Summary of Significant Accounting Policies (Policies) |

 ASC 820, Fair Value Measurement (“ASC 820”), established a fair value hierarchy for instruments measured at fair value that distinguishes between assumptions based on market data (observable inputs) and the Company’s own assumptions (unobservable inputs).
 Observable inputs are inputs that market participants would use in pricing the asset or liability based on market data obtained from sources independent of the Company.
 Unobservable inputs are inputs that reflect the Company’s assumption about the inputs that market participants would use in pricing the asset or liability, and are developed based on the best information available in the circumstances.

 ASC 820 identified fair value as the exchange price, or exit price, representing the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
-As a basis for considering market participant assumptions in fair value measurements, ASC 820 established a three-tier fair value hierarchy that distinguishes between the following:
+As a basis for considering market participant assumptions in fair value measurements, ASC 820 established a three-tier fair value hierarchy that distinguishes between the following: Level 1—Quoted market prices (unadjusted) in active markets for identical assets or liabilities.
+Level 2—Inputs other than quoted prices included within Level 1 that are either directly or indirectly observable, such as quoted market prices, interest rates and yield curves.
+Level 3—Unobservable inputs developed using estimates or assumptions developed by the Company, which reflect those that a market participant would use.

 To the extent that the valuation is based on models or inputs that are less observable or unobservable in the market, the determination of fair value requires more judgment.
 Accordingly, the degree of judgment exercised by the Company in determining fair value is greatest for instruments categorized as Level 3.
 A financial instrument’s level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.

-The carrying amounts reflected in the consolidated balance sheets for cash and cash equivalents, prepaid expenses, other current assets, accounts payable, accrued expenses and deferred revenue approximate their fair values, due to their short-term nature.
+The carrying amounts reflected in the consolidated balance sheets for cash and cash equivalents, prepaid expenses, other current assets, accounts payable, accrued expenses and deferred revenue approximate their fair values, due to their short-term nature. |

-Property and Equipment
+Property and Equipment |

-Property and equipment consists of laboratory equipment, computer equipment, furniture and fixtures and leasehold improvements, all of which are stated at cost, less accumulated depreciation.
+Property and Equipment Property and equipment consists of laboratory equipment, computer equipment, furniture and fixtures and leasehold improvements, all of which are stated at cost, less accumulated depreciation.
 Expenditures for maintenance and repairs that do not improve or extend the lives of the respective assets are recorded to expense as incurred.
 Major betterments are capitalized as additions to property and equipment.
 Depreciation and amortization is recognized over the estimated useful lives of the assets using the straight-line method.
+Construction-in-progress is stated at cost, which relates to the cost of research equipment not yet placed into service.
+No depreciation expense is recorded on construction-in-progress until such time as the relevant assets are completed and put into use. |

-Impairment of Long-Lived Assets
+Impairment of Long-Lived Assets |

-The Company continually evaluates long-lived assets for potential impairment when events or changes in circumstances indicate the carrying value of the assets may not be recoverable.
+Impairment of Long-Lived Assets The Company continually evaluates long-lived assets for potential impairment when events or changes in circumstances indicate the carrying value of the assets may not be recoverable.
 Recoverability is measured by comparing the book values of the assets to the expected future net undiscounted cash flows that the assets are expected to generate.
 If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the book values of the assets exceed their fair value.
-The Company has not recognized any impairment losses from inception through December 31, 2018.
+The Company has not recognized any impairment losses from inception through December 31, 2018. |

-Other Long-Term Assets
+Other Long-Term Assets |

-At December 31, 2018, other long-term assets consisted of advance payments made to the contract research organization responsible for conducting the Company’s clinical trials of SY-1425 and SY-1365.
-At December 31, 2017, other long-term assets primarily consisted of deferred issuance costs, which included direct and incremental legal and accounting fees related to a shelf registration statement filed in July 2017, as well as advance payments made to the contract research organization responsible for conducting the Company’s clinical trials of SY-1425 and SY-1365.
+Other Long-Term Assets At December 31, 2018, other long-term assets consisted of advance payments made to the contract research organization responsible for conducting the Company’s clinical trials of SY-1425 and SY-1365.
+At December 31, 2017, other long-term assets primarily consisted of deferred issuance costs, which included direct and incremental legal and accounting fees related to a shelf registration statement filed in July 2017, as well as advance payments made to the contract research organization responsible for conducting the Company’s clinical trials of SY-1425 and SY-1365. |

 Revenue Recognition